Billy1106/AuthTempNextGo/frontend/README.md

 6. **Fetch User Data with `useSession`**
    - The `useSession` hook can then be used to fetch the authenticated user's data within your application.

+Why NextAuth
+Do not need to handle storing id token, Can keep the session with secured cookie on it's own:next-auth.session-token